 In general, the Analytics section has 3 main sections/components:

-Filters: Filters allow you to specify the time range (last 14 days, last 30 days, last 60 days, or last 90 days) and/or whether you work like to see stats for:
+Filters: Filters allow you to specify the time range (last 14 days, last 30 days, last 60 days, or last 90 days) and which individuals and their reports you are reviewing.

 the entire workspace